The Dubai desert is the heart of Emirati culture and Bedouin traditions.

 Tanoura Dance

 The Tanoura dance represents harmony and balance.
-A dancer spins continuously in colorful skirts.
-This creates a calm yet mesmerizing visual effect.
+A dancer spins continuously in colourful skirts, creating a calm yet mesmerising visual effect.
+This Sufi-inspired performance carries deep spiritual meaning — read the full story in our guide to the spiritual history of the Tanoura performance.

 Belly Dance and Fire Shows